CorporateFounder/unitedStates_final/documentationEng/preambleEng.md

 The system also implements direct democracy, which allows you to directly vote for the rules of the network (laws).

-Also, this coin implements the Demurrage mechanism, 0.1% every six months, a digital dollar and 0.2% for a digital share.
+This coin also implements the Cambridge mechanism, 0.1% every six months, a digital dollar and 0.2% for a digital share.
 Demurrage is a service fee, this mechanism is used in many countries, and it's called a negative rate, but the most direct application was